OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 Note: both development and hardware testing can be performed on the same server if desired.

-This guide uses Intel® IPU Platform F2000X-PL as the target OFS compatible FPGA PCIe card for demonstration steps.
-The Intel® IPU Platform F2000X-PL must be fully installed following the [Board Installation Guide: Open FPGA Stack for Agilex® 7 SoC Attach FPGAs].
+This guide uses IPU Platform F2000X-PL as the target OFS compatible FPGA PCIe card for demonstration steps.
+The IPU Platform F2000X-PL must be fully installed following the [Board Installation Guide: OFS For Agilex® 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation).
 If using a different OFS FPGA PCIe card, contact your supplier for instructions on how to install and operate user developed AFUs.

 The following is a summary of the steps to set up for AFU development:

-1. Install Quartus<sup>&reg;</sup> Prime Pro Edition Version 23.4 for Linux with Agilex device support and required Quartus patches.
+1. Install Quartus Prime Pro Version 23.4 for Linux with Agilex device support and required Quartus patches.
 2. Make sure support tools are installed and meet version requirements.
 3. Install OPAE SDK.
 4. Download the Basic Building Blocks repository.